harish876/llmarena/README.md

 ## Evaluation Logs

-You can find logs from our evaluation containing full reasoning traces (if availabel) and solutions produced by the models at the following link: [https://files.sri.inf.ethz.ch/matharena/matharena_data.zip](https://files.sri.inf.ethz.ch/matharena/matharena_data.zip).
+You can find logs from our evaluation containing full reasoning traces (if available) and solutions produced by the models at the following link: [https://files.sri.inf.ethz.ch/matharena/matharena_data.zip](https://files.sri.inf.ethz.ch/matharena/matharena_data.zip).

 ## Post-Processing Results
 To post-process results to add them to our website, you should run